 Transporting both passengers and freight, they were the smallest narrow gauge common carrier railroads in the United States.
 They connected the less populated rural areas of Maine with the larger cities and thus were an important part of the economic development of the interior of Maine.

-Founded in 1992, the Maine Narrow Gauge Railroad Company & Museum is a 501(c)3 nonprofit educational organization with a mission to educate the public and preserve historic equipment related to Maine's two-foot gauge railways.
+Founded in 1992, the Maine Narrow Gauge Railroad Co. & Museum is a 501(c)3 nonprofit educational organization with a mission to educate the public and preserve historic equipment related to Maine's two-foot gauge railways.
 The museum has become a popular visitor attraction for the greater Portland area surpassing over 55,000 visitors annually, including tourists and area residents, to experience a remarkable piece of history unique to the state of Maine.